nianswe/photoblog/README.md

 ### Blog Page
-#### Where an logged in user can view the blog posts and attached images/photos:
+#### Where a logged in user can view the blog posts and attached images/photos:

 ![Blog](./static/assets/images/blog.jpg)

 ### Photo Page
-#### Where an logged in user can view all images and information about them, like publisher and publish date:
+#### Where a logged in user can view all images and information about them, like publisher and publish date:

 ![Photos](./static/assets/images/photos.jpg)